chawagne/bookmarklets/README.md

 ## "Your testing buddy™"

 Testy is your tester's best friend and gets you the information you need!

+### How-To

 Create a new bookmark and put the below script in the URL.
 ```